Today, I have something really incredible to share…

 I can’t imagine bugging out without illumination devices.

-Attempting to do so would put you at an extreme disadvantage.
+Attempting to do so would be stupid.

 72. Super Bright LED Headlamp